john-itcsolutions/cheirrs/README.md

      on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top of the same Host.
 See below.
-     For now, the following should be performed on the Host (unless you feel like arranging X11 port forwarding to be able to access the Kubeflow Dashboard on the host browser):
+     For now, the following should be performed on the Host (unless you feel like arranging X11 port forwarding to be able to access the Kubeflow Dashboard on the host browser).
+We finished by repartitioning the Main HDD into 2 installations - one for kubeflow (directly on Host), and the other for Elastos, the Blockchains and database server:

 `[sudo snap install multipass]`